oyamabs/42-minishell/README.md

 ## Special thanks

 - bfiquet - my peer
-- jguelen - for helping me debugging and testing
+- jguelen and kcolin - for helping me debugging and testing
 - cguilber - for teaching me how to write a good parser

 ## My thoughts on the project